 THIS DATE IN HISTORY: Aug.
 22

-1974: Dickie Moore, a forward who's one of the key players during the Montreal Canadiens' dynasty of the 1950s, is one of seven men inducted into the Hockey Hall of Fame.
+1974: Dickie Moore, a forward who's one of the key players during the Montreal Canadiens' dynasty of the late 1950s, is one of seven men inducted into the Hockey Hall of Fame.

 Moore leads the NHL in scoring in 1957-58 and 1958-59, and is part of six Stanley Cup-winning teams in Montreal, including five in a row from 1956-60.
 He's named one of the 100 Greatest NHL Players in 2017.

 Also inducted are retired NHL players Art Coulter and Billy Birch, longtime NHL executive Tommy Ivan, pre-NHL star Thomas Dunderdale, former referee-in-chief Carl Voss, and Charles Hay, a key figure in the negotiations that led to the 1972 Summit Series between Canada and the Soviet Union.
 His son, Bill Hay, plays eight seasons with the Chicago Blackhawks, goes on to become CEO of the Hall of Fame and earns induction in 2015.

 Video: Dickie Moore was high-scoring wing, fierce competitor